ElateScarab/ElateScarab/README.md

 - 👋 Hi, I’m @ElateScarab
-- 👀 I’m interested in machine learning and robot programming.
+- 👀 I’m interested in enterprise software development
-- 🌱 I’m currently learning software engineering at University
+- 🌱 I’m currently learning computer science at University
-- 💞️ I’m looking to collaborate on X
-- 📫 How to reach me X

 <!---
 ElateScarab/ElateScarab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.